nasa/fprime/Svc/BufferManager/docs/sdd.md

 When `BufferManager` receives notification of a free buffer on [*bufferSendIn*](#bufferSendIn), it carries out the following steps:

-1. Check to see if it an empty buffer.
+1. Check to see if it is an empty buffer.
 If so, issue a WARNING_LO event and return.
 2. Extract the manager ID and buffer ID from the context member of the `Fw::Buffer` instance.
 3. If they are valid, use the buffer ID to find the allocated buffer.
 4. Clear the "allocated" flag to make the buffer available again.